Thomas Ehrlich: President of Indiana University

 Ehrlich became the fifteenth president of Indiana University on August 1, 1987, and retired from the position on July 31, 1994.
 While at IU, Ehrlich served as chair of the Midwest Universities Consortium for International Activities.
 During his time at IU, Ehrlich helped to increased overall retention rates, especially among minority students.
 The student population also grew, with 96,000 students attending one of the eight IU campuses as of 1994.
 Ehrlich was known for wearing a bowtie (usually red).

 In 2000, Indiana University established the local Thomas Ehrlich Service Learning Award and the national Thomas Ehrlich Civically Engaged Faculty Award, an annual award given to faculty members who display outstanding achievements in the field of community service.
 IU President Myles Brand said that, "Tom Ehrlich's leadership raised the level of visibility and enhanced the success of service learning programs on all our campuses.
 This award will honor his legacy and recognize faculty who continue to show leadership in this area.

 Ehrlich was succeed as IU president by Myles Brand, who served from 1994 to 2000.

+Honors and awards

+Erhlich was appointed by President Bill Clinton as a member of the Board of Directors of the Corporation for National and Community Service, serving from 1994 to 1997 and 1998 to 2002.

+Ehrlich has received five honorary degrees.
+He is a member of the American Academy of Arts and Sciences.

+Personal life

+He has been married to Ellen R. Ehrlich since 1957.
+They have three children David, Elizabeth, and Paul, and nine grandchildren.
+They live in Palo Alto, California.